multiprocessio/datastation-documentation/tutorials/Query_Elasticsearch_with_DataStation.md

 # Pull out nested values

 Graph and Table panels in DataStation cannot work with nested values at the moment.
-So add a new code panel and write a transformation to pull out the `_source` values.
+So you'll need to add a new code panel and write a transformation to pull out the `_source` values.

 ![Transform panel results](/tutorials/transform-elasticsearch-panel-results.gif)